Are you looking for up-to-date training in teaching reading?

 teacher’s role is to teach to read.

-Training can be generic or illustrated with Jolly Phonics, Sound Discovery, Phonics
+Training can be generic or illustrated with Jolly Phonics, Sound Discovery or Letters

-Elizabeth advises teachers and has led a project to introduce synthetic phonics to
+Elizabeth advises teachers and governments around the world.
+She has led a project

 Read testimonials from a range of schools and experts: Sue Lloyd, Ruth Miskin, Debbie